 Day 3 in Eagle County

-Spend your afternoon doing a different kind of searching — this time for red fox, squirrels and other alpine critters — at the Nature Discovery Center next to the Eagles Nest gondola on Vail Mountain.
+Spend your afternoon doing a different kind of searching — this time for red fox, squirrels and other alpine critters — at the Nature Discovery Center next to the Eagle's Nest gondola on Vail Mountain.
 Guided snowshoe tours with a naturalist are free.
-Groups depart daily at 3pm and equipment is provided.
+Groups depart daily at 2pm and equipment is provided.

-Swap those snowshoes for skates in the evening at the Black Family Ice Rink in heart of Beaver Creek.
-Don’t miss Disco Skating Night every Monday and Friday 6–8pm.
+Swap those snowshoes for skates in the evening at the Beaver Creek Ice Rink in heart of Beaver Creek Village.
+Don’t miss American Jukebox Skate Night every Sunday.
 It’s also one of the best places to sit near the outdoor fireplace with a big cup of hot chocolate to watch the other skaters whiz by.

 Photo: A winter night in Breckenridge.